 Early Monday morning, Renee, Vicky, Kathryn, Wally, Linda and I, piled in two cars with all of our supplies and drove the 48 minutes down to City Mission.
 We held most of our camp in the City Mission Academy building, but art was special and it got it's own house:)

 We had about an hour to set everything up before the kids began showing up.
 The first day of camp, we had 27 kids.
 I had set the day up to run on rotations.
 We all started out together and my parents did the object lesson and devotional.
 Then the kids were divided into 3 groups based on ages and they rotated to music, drama, art and dance.
-Lunch was in the middle of the day and we came back together for our "closer" of prayer, a song and announcements.
-All in all it went pretty smoothly.
-The youngest class was a handful and we had to adjust and add more volunteers to them.

 On Tuesday, we had 30 kids show up for camp!
 That was the expected number so we were excited that all of them came.
 Each teacher continued to work on projects and look for those "kids who stood out" to give solos or pair up for routines for the performance.
 After camp that day, I went over with a City Mission lady, Kathy, to take a look at our Friday performance location.
 A Detroit middle school was allowing us to use their cafeteria/stage room at no cost.
 It was my first experience in a Detroit public school.
 To be honest, I was very sad.
 There was no air, it was old, and there were airport security stations to walk through...in a middle school.
 I was aware of the conditions via tv and the news, but to actually walk in a USA school and see the conditions first hand, made me hurt.
 We found the principal and he was a very kind man.
 He showed us the area we would be able to use.
 It really was perfect for the size, stage and area to hold the dinner.
 There were only a few glitches....no sound equipment, no kitchen, no air.
 I had some scrambling to do to make this work.
 It was only the Lord that brought everything together so quickly!
 A friend took off work on Friday, agreed to drive down from Lansing and provide all of his sound equipment and run it for the performance.
 We used large fans to give us some circulation and Betty, who volunteered to cater the dinner, adapted the meal so it was "mobile" and didn't need a kitchen.
 All of that was only God!